 Many people believe custom orthotics can only fix people with flat feet.
 This is not true.
-Despite orthotics being used Australia wide to treat excessive foot pronation (rolling in/ low arch) they can also help other foot types such as supinated (rolling out/ high arch) feet.
+Despite orthotics being used Australia wide to treat excessive foot pronation (rolling in/ low arch), they can also help other foot types such as supinated (rolling out/ high arch) feet.
 Foot orthotics fit easily into the insole of most shoes.

 You can purchase over the counter orthotics from your local pharmacy and trial a pair of over the counter orthotics for under $100.
 These will typically provide some arch support, a limited degree of customisation but only come in a few sizes.
 These pre-fabricated orthotics often only act like a cushion rather then a true re-aligning foot support for painful feet.

-Custom orthotics require a thorough biomechanical assessment by a trained podiatrist or podiatric specialist to accurately assess the problem and prescribe the correct device.
-Custom orthotics can be made from a wide variety of materials from lightweight carbon fibre and hard plastic to soft foams depending on the condition and degree of deformity to be corrected.
-Since custom orthotics are not ‘mass-produced’ and require individual moulding a pair of custom orthotics can cost from $300-$900 depending on the prescription.
-They also take time to be made ranging from 1-3 weeks.
-Your podiatrist should always be upfront with the costs involved in orthotic treatment and most health funds cover custom orthotics Australia wide as part of Podiatry cover.
+Custom orthotics require a thorough biomechanical assessment by a trained podiatrist or podiatric specialist.
+They accurately assess the problem and prescribe the correct device.
+Custom orthotics are made from a wide variety of materials.
+From lightweight carbon fibre and hard plastic to soft foams depending on the condition and degree of deformity to be corrected.
+Since custom orthotics are not ‘mass-produced’ and require individual moulding, a pair of custom orthotics can cost from $300-$900 depending on the prescription.
+Orthotics also take time to be made ranging from 1-3 weeks.
+Your podiatrist should always be upfront with the costs involved in orthotic treatment.
+Most health funds cover custom orthotics Australia wide as part of Podiatry cover.
 Some health funds cover a new pair every year.
 Please contact your private health fund for more details.
 Contact our team for Perth Orthotics Solutions.

 No. Custom orthotics require space to work and a solid foundation to work from.
-Custom orthotics cannot be made to fit into your Jimmy Chu’s (high heels) or in thongs.
+This is why custom orthotics will not fit into your Jimmy Chu’s (high heels) or thongs.
 With this disclaimer in mind most sport and work shoes can fit custom orthotics.
 So as long as you allow a little extra space for the custom orthotic your shoes will be perfect.
 For best results its suggested you try on your new shoes with your custom orthotics to ensure a proper fit.

 Foot Orthotics only work while you wear them so if you have difficulty finding shoes to fit your feet or are more aesthetically inclined then your orthotics allow your shoe choices to be, then you may consider talking to our Podiatrist about Foot Mobilisation Therapy in Perth.
-This gentle non-surgical treatment can help remove foot pain without custom orthotics or painful surgery and can even help reduce bunion deformities.
+This gentle non-surgical treatment can help remove foot pain.
+The treatment does not require custom orthotics or painful surgery.
+Foot mobilisation therapy can even help reduce bunion deformities.
 To see if your condition could benefit from Foot Mobilisation Therapy contact our team to book an appointment with our Perth Podiatrists today.

-We have Podiatry clinics located in Bassendean & Warwick.
+We have Podiatry clinics located in Bassendean, Warwick and Mount Lawley.